robotix/2020.robotix.in/FAQ/zenith.md

 **Q: What are the dimension constraints of the robot?**

 The robot, in its most concise form, before the start of the run cannot exceed 30 cm * 30 cm * 30 cm.
 It can, however, enlarge itself during the run.

 Arena related specifications
 All the arena-related specifications and dimensions have been updated on the website.
 Find the link here: details of the event Zenith.
 For any further doubts contact us through our facebook page.

+**Q: What are the dimensions of the gate?**

+ The pole stands at a height of 30 cm, and the gate is 8 cm above the base, and in total its height is 18 cm.
+There will be a protusion with the help of which the bot will be able to lift the gate up at a height of 10 cm.

 **Q: What does base score mean?**